-District Limitation of Liability
+5.0 District Limitation of Liability

-The Fall River Public Schools makes no warranties of any kind, either expressed or implied, that the functions or the services provided by or through its network, network infrastructure, or FRPS-owned or - leased mobile electronic devices will be error-free or without defect.
-The district will not be responsible for any damages users may suffer, including but not limited to, loss of data or interruptions of service caused by any reason, or personal, physical, psychological, or monetary damages.
+5.1 The Fall River Public Schools makes no warranties of any kind, either expressed or implied, that the functions or the services provided by or through its data network will be error-free or without defect.
+The district will not be responsible for any damages users may suffer, including but not limited to, loss of data or interruptions of service, or personal physical, psychological, or monetary damages.
 The district is not responsible for the accuracy or quality of the information obtained through or stored on the system.
 The district will not be responsible for unauthorized financial obligations arising through the use of the system.
-Parents or guardians agree to accept financial responsibility for any expenses or damages incurred as a result of their student's inappropriate or illegal activities on the FRPS network, and the Fall River Public Schools will not be responsible for financial obligations arising through the use of technology, including but not limited to the computer network.